Where Equal Pay Flourished (and Failed) in 2016

 While we would have loved to celebrate equal pay victories in every state, we’re glad to see that legislators are taking this issue seriously and are poised for more progress.
 We anticipate even more successes in 2017, led by the hard work of AAUW advocates across the country.

-Read AAUW’s roundup to learn about bills pertaining to STEM education, school vouchers, campus sexual assault, student debt, earned sick and paid parental leave, voting rights, and reproductive rights.
+Read about bills pertaining to STEM education, campus sexual assault, student debt, voting rights, reproductive rights, and more.

 Back up your advocacy with the latest research by reading about how the gender pay gap affects different people in different ways.